 Sometimes it's difficult to know what to tell people when they ask, What is kirtan?
 So I've put together an elevator speech, a few soundbites of information to help explain it.

-That’s a pretty good elevator speech, but you might have to talk fast.
 Here are some more interesting things I found out about kirtan.